data-integrations/wrangler/docs/directives/filter-row-if-matched.md

 The `filter-row-if-matched` directive filters records that match a pattern for a column.

 ## Deprecated

 Use the [filter-rows-on](filter-rows-on.md) directive instead.

 ## Syntax

 ```
 filter-row-if-matched <column> <regex>
 ```

-`regex` is a valid regular expression that is evaluated on the column value for every record.
+The `<regex>` is a valid regular expression that is evaluated on the column value for every record.

 ## Usage Notes